thorenscientific/documentation/docs/linux/kernel/zynqmp.rst

 **<device_tree_name>.dtb**.
 Refer to the code below to find their respective output directories.
 Take note that the device tree file needs to be renamed to **devicetree.dtb**.
-See :external+adi-kuiper-gen:doc:`use-kuiper-image` for more information in configuring the SD card.
+See :external+adi-kuiper-gen:doc:`index` for more information in configuring the SD card with Kuiper.

 .. shell::